yahoo/react-stickynode/README.md

 A performant and comprehensive React sticky component.

-A sticky component wraps a sticky target and remains the target in viewport as an user scrolls the page.
-Most sticky components handle the case where the sticky target is shorter then viewport, but not the case where a sticky target taller then viewport.
-The reason is the behavior expectation and implementation is much more complicated.
+A sticky component wraps a sticky target and keeps the target in the viewport as the user scrolls the page.
+Most sticky components handle the case where the sticky target is shorter than the viewport, but not the case where a sticky target js taller than the viewport.
+The reason is that the expected behavior and implementation is much more complicated.

 `react-stickynode` handles not only regular case but the long sticky target case in a natural way.
-In regular case, when scrolling page down, `react-stickynode` will stick to the top of viewport.
-But in the case of taller sticky target, it will scroll along with the page until its bottom reaches the bottom of viewport.
-In other words, it looks like the bottom of viewport pulls the bottom of a sticky target down when scrolling page down.
-On the other hand, when scrolling page up, the top of viewport pulls the top of a sticky target up.
+In the regular case, when scrolling the page down, `react-stickynode` will stick to the top of the viewport.
+But in the case of a taller sticky target, it will scroll along with the page until its bottom reaches the bottom of the viewport.
+In other words, it looks like the bottom of viewport pulls the bottom of a sticky target down when scrolling the page down.
+On the other hand, when scrolling the page up, the top of viewport pulls the top of a sticky target up.

 This behavior gives the content in a tall sticky target more chance to be shown.
 This is especially good for the case where many ADs are in the right rail.